 When shopping in-store, there’s always an assistant on-hand to answer questions and address concerns.
 Consumers want this same level of service when shopping online — and if it takes too long to get assistance, chances are they will simply walk away.

-A study by LivePerson found that 83% of shoppers require help when visiting an ecommerce store, but they don’t want to wait days for an email or to sit on hold for hours.
+According to Hostinger found that 47% of shoppers require help when visiting an ecommerce store, but they don’t want to wait days for an email or to sit on hold for hours.
 For over half, the availability of speedy support (such as live chat functionality)impacts their likelihood of making a purchase.

 Download 3DLOOK’s eGuide for fashion retailers, ‘8 straightforward e-commerce conversion strategies’, for additional insight into the best practices to convince consumers and secure sales in the fashion ecommerce space.